emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-4-10-Multi-Period Inventory Planning with Stochastic Demand Using Python.md

 ## Portland Chocolate Company

-Portland Chocolate Company (PCC) is a craft chocolate supplier offering three types of 3.5oz craft chocolate bars; milk, dark, and white.
+Portland Chocolate Company (PCC) is a craft chocolate supplier offering two 3.5oz chocolate bars; milk, and dark.
 PCC has a manufacturing facility and a warehouse where a retailer picks up their orders and transfers to their regional warehouse (see Figure 1).

 | ![_config.yml]({{ site.baseurl }}/images/Multi-Period Inventory Planning with Stochastic Demand Using Python/supply_chain.PNG) |